 This question comes up a lot: “Do I need a real estate agent to buy a new home?”

 There’s often confusion around the need for a Buyer’s Agent when buying new construction in Columbus.
-After all, home builders usually have sales agents on-site who are friendly and ready to help.
+After all, home builders usually have sales agents on-site who are friendly.

 It seems easy at first.
 You get to customize a brand new home exactly how you want it, without worrying about issues from previous owners.